nlqthinh/GenAiProject/README.md

    - Open any file you want in this repository, there will be a link I have shared and you just click on it.

 2. **Run All Cells**

-   - Click on `Runtime` in the top menu.
+   - Some project require openai key (or you can change it into another model), you just need register and get api_key from 'https://platform.openai.com/api-keys' then paste it
-   - Select `Run all` or press `Ctrl+F9` to execute all the cells in the notebook sequentially.
+   - Select `Run all` or manual run one by one

 3. **Access the Application**